SAP18

 Histone deacetylase complex subunit SAP18 is an enzyme that in humans is encoded by the SAP18 gene.

 Function

 Histone acetylation plays a key role in the regulation of eukaryotic gene expression.
-Histone acetylation and deacetylation are catalyzed by multisubunit complexes.
-The protein encoded by this gene is a component of the histone deacetylase complex, which includes SIN3, SAP30, HDAC1, HDAC2, RbAp46, RbAp48, and other polypeptides.
+Multisubunit complexes catalyze histone acetylation and deacetylation.
+The protein encoded by this gene is a histone deacetylase complex component, including SIN3, SAP30, HDAC1, HDAC2, RbAp46, RbAp48, and other polypeptides.
 This protein directly interacts with SIN3 and enhances SIN3-mediated transcriptional repression when tethered to the promoter.
 Additionally, SAP18s splice variants are implicated in apoptotic cycles.